drjodyannjones/Deploying-a-Machine-Learning-Model-on-Heroku-with-FastAPI/README.md

 ## Model Details

+### Intended Use

-Model: RandomForestClassifier Training Library: scikit-learn Random State: 42 Intended Use This model is intended for the prediction of salary classes (above or below a certain threshold, e.g., 50K) based on various demographic and job-related features collected from the U.S. Census data.
+This model is intended for the prediction of salary classes (above or below a certain threshold, e.g., 50K) based on various demographic and job-related features collected from the U.S. Census data.

+### Selected Model

+- Model: RandomForestClassifier
+- Training Library: scikit-learn
+- Random State: 42

 ## Training Data